-The typical Merrill Avenue section will feature an 8-foot-wide multi-purpose trail, 12-foot-wide parkway, and 23-foot-wide landscape setback.
-The parkway will include a 7-foot wide curb-adjacent landscape strip and a 5-foot-wide sidewalk.
-Tree species along Merrill Avenue will include Quercus agrifolia in the parkway and behind the sidewalk alternating with Cercis canadensis "Forest Pansy."
-The parkway and the landscape setback will combine to form the 35-foot Neighborhood Edge buffer (Figure 5.3).
+The typical Merrill Avenue section on the north side of the street will feature an eight-foot wide on-street Class II bike lane, 12-foot wide parkway, eight-foot wide multi-purpose trail and 23-foot wide landscape setback.
+The parkway will include a seven-foot wide curb-adjacent landscape strip and a five-foot wide sidewalk.
+Tree species along Merrill Avenue will include Quercus agrifolia in the parkway and behind the sidewalk alternating with Cercis canadensis 'Forest Pansy.'
+The parkway and landscape setback will combine to form the 35-foot Neighborhood Edge buffer